1919 Cincinnati Bearcats football team

 The 1919 Cincinnati Bearcats football team was an American football team that represented the University of Cincinnati as a member of the Ohio Athletic Conference during the 1919 college football season.
 In their second season under head coach Boyd Chambers, the Bearcats compiled a 3–4–1 record (1–3–1 against conference opponents).
 Bob Stack was the team captain.
-The team played its home games at Carson Field in Cincinnati.
+The team played home games at Carson Field in Cincinnati.